Cat5e Ethernet Cable, Know Which Ethernet Cables to Buy for Your Application

 Written by Rita Mailheau, Information Security & Technology Writer

 Technology is becoming more sophisticated.
 Knowing which Ethernet cable to buy can simplify achieving a successful outcome.
 To help you navigate upcoming technology advancements, trueCABLE is doing this three-part series comparing the characteristics of Cat5e, Cat6 and Cat6A Ethernet cable.
 We’re weighing performance versus cost to help you identify your best investment for the near future.
+We have created the ultimate guide to Cat5e Ethernet cables.

 What applications run on Cat5e Ethernet cables?